Things you don’t see in Cuba

 A friend of mine told me that you should never believe what you hear in Cuba and only believe half of what you see.

-Walking trough towns you will see a lot of kids.
+Walking through town, you will see a lot of kids.
 They don’t whine!
-Yes, sometimes they cry if they fall down hard or are in pain, but they don’t whine.
-And if you see a whining kid, it is probably at least half ‘owned’ by a Yuma.
-Somehow the way Cubans treat their kids makes them responsible, small adults.
+Yes, sometimes they cry if they fall hard or are in pain, but they don’t whine.
+And if you see a whining kid, it is probably at least half ‘owned’ by a Yuma (foreigner).
+Somehow the way Cubans treat their children makes them responsible, small adults.

 Boats on the sea